Heat equation from a deterministic dynamics: Introduction

 \section{Introduction}

 {\fnsymbol{footnote}}

-{\arabic{footnote}} An outstanding conceptual issue, going back, at least, to the ancient philosophical disputes between Zeno and Democritus 2400 years ago, stems from the fact that the world around us behaves like a continuum (we describe it using partial differential equations), yet it consists of atoms, hence it is discrete in nature (as conclusively proven by Einstein \cite{Ei05} who showed how Brownian motion may emerge from the microscopic dynamics).
+{\arabic{footnote}} An outstanding conceptual issue, { going back, at least, to } Zeno and Democritus 2400 years ago, stems from the fact that the world around us behaves like a continuum (we describe it using partial differential equations), yet it consists of atoms, hence it is discrete in nature (as conclusively proven by Einstein \cite{Ei05} who showed how Brownian motion may emerge from the microscopic dynamics).

 The derivation of macroscopic PDE evolution laws from microscopic ones has finally become a well-posed problem with the foundation of statistical mechanics by Boltzmann, Gibbs, and Maxwell.
 Thanks to the axiomatization of probability by Kolmogorov, this problem can now be seen as a purely mathematical one.
 The relevance of this line of research in mathematics has been acknowledged by Hilbert in his famous sixth problem \cite{Hi902}.